Spacetime diffeomorphisms as matter fields: Displacements and rotations

 The quantity \eqref{deformation gradient 1} is a two-point tensor: it transforms as a covector under changes of local coordinates $x$ and as a vector under changes of local coordinates $y$.
 The two-point tensor \eqref{deformation gradient 1} describes a linear map from $T_PM$ to $T_{\varphi(P)}M$,

-Let us now parallel transport \eqref{deformation gradient 1}, in the upper tensor index and with respect to the Levi-Civita connection associated with $g$, along the geodesic from $\varphi(P)$ to $P$.
+Let us now parallel transport \eqref{deformation gradient 1}, in the upper tensor index and with respect to the Levi-Civita connection associated with $g$, along the unique shortest geodesic from $\varphi(P)$ to $P$.
 This gives us a (one-point) (1,1)-tensor $D^\nu{}_\beta(x)$ known in continuum mechanics as the \emph{deformation gradient}.
-The deformation gradient describes, pointwise, a non-degenerate linear map in the fibres of the tangent bundle,
+In local coordinates, the deformation gradient is explicitly obtained as follows.
+Let us choose the same coordinates $x$ and $y$ and let